...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 All on his own.

-So then… what was he afraid of?
+So… What was he afraid of?

 It was then Keshi realized—he’d grown complacent.

-So many things in his life until then had just happened to him.
+Too many things in his life until then had just happened to him.
 Things he had no power to change.
 Because of that, he’d become a sleepwalker.
 Always letting other people and outside forces carry him along.
 Always adrift.

 It only took one year with a roof over his head for him to slip back into his natural state.
 One of comfort—safety.